DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Import/Export excel file

 If you have several sheets created in the project, this tool makes editing much easier.
-Export an excel file, edit it as you want, then import it into SheetGen and update the number and name of the sheets.
-Note that in the Sheet Name header column has a lock icon by activating this icon, the column will be locked for any editing.
+Export an Excel file, edit it as you want, then import it into SheetGen and update the number and name of the sheets.
+Note that in the Sheet Name header column has a lock icon, by activating this icon, the column will be locked for any editing.

 ![SheetGen editing sheet](../../assets\images\SG-Sl-LockColumn.png)